inferless/translation-pipeline/README.md

 Next, provide a suitable name for your custom runtime and proceed by uploading the `runtime.yaml` file given above.
 Finally, ensure you save your changes by clicking on the save button.

 ### Create a Volume
 Create a volume named `translation-pipeline-volume` using the Volume section in the sidebar in Inferless Dashboard.
-Make sure to use this volume inside your code to be able to download the audio file.
+Make sure to use this volume inside your code to be able to download the audio file in this location.
+If you decide to keep a different name in the volume, you can find the full path for the volume inside the Volume Dashboard on Inferless.

 ### Import the Model in Inferless
 Log in to your inferless account, select the workspace you want the model to be imported into and click the Add Model button.